XRPLF/xrpl-dev-portal/content/concept-keys.md

 }
 ```

-The response contains a key pair, a private key and a public key (in various formats), as well as an `account_id`.
+The response contains a key pair (a private key and a public key, in various formats) as well as an `account_id`.

 **Private Key**